-Over the last 5 years, transport in the west of Scotland has experienced a significantly shifting context, with the primary drivers of this change being responding to both the climate emergency and the Covid-19 pandemic.
-The latter in particular has resulted in a seismic shift in travel patterns and demand with public transport patronage down, car use going up, bringing with it significant challenges for the planning, operation and sustainability of our public transport network.
-The post-Covid future continues to remain very unclear at this stage, but travel demand and behaviours are likely to be affected by the pandemic for some time to come.
-What is certain is sustainable transport must be at the heart of any green economic recovery from the Covid-19 pandemic.
+Over the last 5 years, transport in the west of Scotland has experienced a significantly shifting context, with the primary drivers of this change being responding to both the climate emergency and the Covid -19 pandemic.
+The latter in particular has resulted in a seismic shift in travel patterns and demand - public transport patronage down, car use going up - bringing with it significant challenges for the planning, operation and sustainability of our public transport network.
+The post-Covid future continues to remains very unclear at this stage, but travel demand and behaviours are likely to be affected by the pandemic for some time to come.
+What is for certain is that sustainable transport must be at the heart of any green economic recovery from Covid.

-The hosting of COP26 in Glasgow gave a global profile to our region and expectations are high for positive change to achieve ambitious climate targets.
-While much has been achieved over recent years in transitioning towards a net zero future, e.g. growth in electric bus fleets and increased rates of walking and cycling, transport remains the biggest contributing sector for harmful emissions in Scotland.
-Addressing this challenge over the coming years will require transformational change in how we travel.
+The hosting of COP26 in Glasgow gave a global profile to our region and expectations are high for positive change to achieve climate change targets.
+While much has been achieved over recent years in transitioning to a net zero future - e.g. electric buses, higher rates of walking and cycling - transport remains the biggest contributing sector for harmful emissions in Scotland.
+Addressing this challenge over coming years will require transformational change in how we travel.

-At a strategic level, there has been a welcomed greater recognition of transport's role in our health and wellbeing, and its contribution to place-making.
-Furthermore, changes in technology and how we use it, more people working from home, legislative changes through the Transport (Scotland) Act 2019 (facilitating franchising, municipal bus operation, and bus partnerships) and forthcoming initiatives such as the introduction of free bus travel for under-22s from January 2022, are just some of the other factors contributing to the shifting landscape for transport in our region both now and in the future.
+At a strategic level, there has been a welcome greater recognition of transport's role in our health and wellbeing, and its contribution to place-making.
+Further, changes in technology and how we use it, more people working from home, legislative changes through the Transport (Scotland) Act 2019 (facilitating franchising, municipal bus operation, and bus partnerships) and forthcoming initiatives such as the introduction of free bus travel for under-22s from January 2022, are just some of the other factors contributing to the shifting landscape for transport in our region now and in the future.